s-haensch/illustrator-scripting-part-1/README.md

 ```
 _script reference:_ `git checkout divide-text-2`

 That's it!
 We now have a working script that spares us the effort of cutting and pasting every single line of a list that we copied into Illustrator.
 With our handmade scripts, there's no more dull and repetitive clickwork to be done.
-Just foralize what you would do by hand into some lines of code and you will save yourself a big deal of time.
+Just formalize what you would do by hand into some lines of code and you will save yourself tons of time.

-You can find the complete JavaScript reference and other useful resources in the [scription section][url-reference] at Adobe.
+You can find the complete JavaScript reference and other useful resources in the [scripting section][url-reference] at Adobe.
 Play around with these methods and the next time you find yourself doing something again and again by hand, have a look into the reference and see if there's a method that you can use to automate that workload.

 [url-reference]: http://www.adobe.com/devnet/illustrator/scripting.html